rails/rails/guides/source/vi-VN/active_record_migrations.md

 branches touched the schema.
 When that happens, solve conflicts manually, keeping the highest version number of the two.

-Active Record and Referential Integrity
+Active Record và tính toàn vẹn dữ liệu
 ---------------------------------------

 The Active Record way claims that intelligence belongs in your models, not in